 - ✓ A distract and divert approach may be used to reduce attention on the behaviour focus or trigger, deflecting the child's interest from the cause of disruption.
-This could be I can see something has happened ...
+Such de-escalation strategies could be "I can see something has happened ...
 Let's take a walk to see ...
-Come with me and we can...
+Come with me and we can..."
 To break the cycle and calm the child.
-Thereafter a reintroduction to class may be achieved and appropriate conversations and restorative action taken. - ✓ An assisted period of time out of class to re-focus and calm, with supportive nonverbal communications (including contingent touch if appropriate as this can soothe, or staff may use other self-soothing techniques or sensory diversions that work for the pupil ) and, when ready suitable conversations to discuss what has occurred , what can reasonably happen next, waiting for any "red-mist" to lift, being mindful that this may take some time for anxious children.
+Thereafter a reintroduction to class may be achieved and appropriate conversations and restorative action taken. - ✓ Children will be reminded that the behaviour choices are theirs and they have the wherewithal to make different ones however the learning still has to take place; "you can choose to do this now, or we can take a walk and come back to it; but the writing does have to be finished". - ✓ An assisted period of time out of class to re-focus and calm, with supportive nonverbal communications (including contingent touch if appropriate as this can soothe, or staff may use other self-soothing techniques or sensory diversions that work for the pupil) and, when ready suitable conversations to discuss what has occurred , what can reasonably happen next, waiting for any "red-mist" to lift, being mindful that this may take some time for anxious children.